Nimda11/AzureNSG_BlockListUpdate/README.md

 UpdateNSG.ps1 -BlockListPath <path to blocklist>
 ```
 with any luck the VM will just work out everything and update the NSG assigned to its network interface card.

+use at your own risk. if you manage to lock yourself out, you should be able to just delete the rules created.